WindowsNT/asm/Readme.md

 11. Entry /r which installs as TSR the DMMI services
 12. DMMI startup example taken from https://board.flatassembler.net/topic.php?t=7122
 13. DMMIC app runs which demonstrates DMMI, launching real mode, protected mode, long mode and virtualized protected mode threads
+14. DOS32A loads a linear executable created with FASM
+15. VDEBUG Virtualized Debugger (Not fully implemented yet)
+15. MDEBUG Multicore Debugger (Not fully implemented yet)

 ## DMMI
 I've called it DOS Multicore Mode Interface.
 It is a driver which helps you develop 32 and 64 bit multicore applications for DOS, using int 0xF0.